-Note: February 2020.
-If you have been directed here from EQ’s new landing page, this is temporary.
-A YouTube video about the EQ logo, the Golden Ratio – Phi – and the Fibonacci series is in preparation.
+Note: March 2020.
+A YouTube video about the EQ logo, the Golden Ratio – Phi – and the Fibonacci series is delayed by lockdown.
 Meanwhile, enjoy a 2017 memoir and excursion into time, space and music…

 Stephen Hawking is 75!
 Indomitable doesn’t come close to describing his life.